Clustering-based redshift estimation: method and application to data: Application to data

 We now apply our redshift estimation technique to the so-called Emission Line Galaxies (ELGs) from the SDSS \citep{comparat13}.
 This corresponds to a sample of faint blue galaxies for which the broad band colors are dominated by emission lines.
 Following these authors, we have selected the galaxies from the SDSS DR7 database with:

 Using SDSS DR7, this provides us with a sample of about 2.6 million galaxies.
-We measure the spatial cross-correlation between these ELGs and quasars as a function of redshift and use it to estimate the redshift distribution of the population.
+We measure the spatial cross-correlation between these sources and quasars as a function of redshift and use it to estimate the redshift distribution of the population.
 The results are shown in Figure~\ref{fig:ELG} with the black data points.
-They indicate that the ELG redshift distribution is bi-modal, with a main population located at $z\sim0.6$ and a second group located at lower redshift.
+They indicate that the sources selected according to Eq.~\ref{eq:ELG} have a bi-model redshift distribution, with a main population located at $z\sim0.6$ and a second group located at lower redshift.

 We also measure the spatial cross-correlation between ELGs and \mgii\ absorbers as a function of redshift.
-Again, the recovered redshift distribution is in good agreement with that obtained from the spectroscopic quasars.
-In this case, the overall normalization given by Eq.~\ref{eq:normalize} does not properly apply as the spectroscopic redshift coverage is not wide enough to probe the redshifts of all unknown sources.
-As a result, the amplitude of $\phi_u(z\sim0.7)$ obtained with the \mgii\ absorber systems is higher than that the more correct one obtained with quasars as the reference population.\\
+Again, the estimated redshift distribution is in good agreement with that obtained from the spectroscopic quasars.
+In this case, the overall normalization given by Eq.~\ref{eq:normalization} does not properly apply as the spectroscopic redshift coverage is not wide enough to probe the redshifts of all unknown sources.
+As a result, the amplitude of ${\rm dN_u/d}z(z\sim0.7)$ obtained with the \mgii\ absorber systems is higher than that the more correct one obtained with quasars as the reference population.\\

-Because the redshift distibution is not simple and we are most likely observing two distinction populations of galaxies with different biases, we cannot make any strong claims about the relative numbers of the low and high redshift populations.
-However, with the redshift recovery technique at our disposal, we are not limited to accepting these results as final.
-By iterating between selection cuts and recoveries, we could, for instance, tune the selection criteria in Equation~\ref{eq:ELG} to exclude the low redshift population.
+Because the redshift distibution is not simple and we are most likely observing two distinction populations of galaxies with different biases, we cannot accurately quantify the relative numbers of the low and high redshift populations.
+As indicated in section~\ref{}, by applying the clustering redshift technique in subsamples of the population selected in Eq.~\ref{eq:ELG}, one may be able to find a region of the photometric space selecting either the low or high redshift peaks of the distribution.
+This can be done empirically, without any knowledge of the nature and/or spectral energy distribution of the sources.